Tom-Brughmans/Sonata/README.md

     ├── figs                   # all figures from the paper ├── src
-    │   ├── application        # Jupyter notebooks per calculation and figure │   ├── sonata             # Functions used for data preprocessing and calculations └── tests                  # Unit tests
+    │   ├── application        # Jupyter notebooks per calculation and figure │   ├── sonata             # functions used for data preprocessing and calculations └── tests                  # unit tests

 # Data